Could your team benefit from a centralized security platform that gives you a chance to reduce risk and simplify compliance demands?

 How does SIEM improve data security?

 Originally, SIEM platforms were created to solve compliance challenges relating to log management.
-As the tool evolved, SIEM platforms became powerful data aggregators that not only allow you to check the boxes for compliance, but also support your entire information security program.
+As the tool evolved, SIEM platforms became powerful data aggregators that not only allow you to check the boxes for compliance, but also support your entire information security program and improve your risk management.

 When threats occur, your ability to quickly respond and contain issues is critical in protecting your business and your customers as an extension.
 SIEM allows for near-immediate response by detecting potential threats in real-time and identifying on-going breaches.
 Upon identifying potential threats and breaches, the SIEM sends an alert immediately, giving you ample time to solve the crisis before it becomes severe.
 Real-time monitoring, combined with user monitoring and behavior profiling allows your security team to analyze thousands of logs per day—something that is next to impossible without SIEM software.